 Employee engagement has become a critical factor in driving organizational success in the manufacturing industry.
 Over the years, companies have recognized the significance of fostering a motivated workforce to enhance productivity, job satisfaction, and overall business performance (Khan et al., 2020).
 Employee engagement refers to the level of emotional commitment and enthusiasm employees have toward their work and organization.
 Studies suggest that engaged employees contribute to innovation, improved efficiency, and reduced turnover rates (Bakker & Albrecht, 2021).
-As industries continue to evolve with technological advancements and automation, the role of employee engagement levels tend to outperform their competitors by achieving higher profitability and operational excellence (Saks, 2021).
+As industries continue to evolve with technological advancements and automation, the role of employee engagement in maintaining a competitive edge has become increasingly vital.
+Organizations with high engagement levels tend to outperform their competitors by achieving higher profitability and operational excellence (Saks, 2021).
 This study explores the impact of employee engagement on organizational performance, focusing on manufacturing companies between 2020 and 2025.